 As noted earlier, net position may serve over time as a useful indicator of the Council's financial position.
-The Council's assets exceeded liabilities by \$3,152 at June 30, 2016 as compared to the prior year when liabilities exceeded assets by \$97,164.
-This large reversal is due to the new GASB 68 requirement implemented in the prior year that local governments that participate in one or more of the state's cost-sharing multiple employer pension plans must present their proportionate share of the present value of the net pension liability attributed to current and past employees.
-This liability as calculated by the State of Washington Department of Retirement Systems was \$280,155 to set up the liability in the prior year and an adjustment of \$68,240 to adjust the liability to the current year Council's share.
-Without GASB 68 the net position would reflect a balance of \$339,246 which more accurately represents the financial condition of the Council.
+The Council's assets exceeded liabilities by \$135,014 at June 30, 2017 as compared to the prior year when assets exceeded liabilities by \$3,152.
+This large change is due to contributions made at the end of the fiscal year.
+The GASB 68 requirement implemented in the prior year that local governments that participate in one or more of the state's cost-sharing multiple employer pension plans must present their proportionate share of the present value of the net pension liability attributed to current and past employees.
+This liability as calculated by the State of Washington Department of Retirement Systems was \$348,395 to set up the liability in the prior years and an adjustment of \$119,392 to adjust the liability to the current year Council's share.
+Without GASB 68 the net position would reflect a balance of \$485,352 which more accurately represents the financial condition of the Council.

 In 2013, the Washington State Employment Security Department, as pass-through funding agency of WIA/WIOA grants, approved the Council's use of a funded compensated absences plan.
-As of June 30, 2016, the general leave liability and net position restricted for compensated absences is approximately \$58,158.
-Another portion of net position is the investment in capital assets of approximately \$90,996.
+As of June 30, 2017, the general leave liability and net position restricted for compensated absences is approximately \$58,616.
+Another portion of net position is the investment in capital assets of approximately \$92,053.
 These assets are not available for future spending.
 The balance of net position can be used to finance normal Council operations without constraints established by enabling legislation or other legal requirements.